European Parliamentary Elections Act 2002

 The European Parliamentary Elections Act 2002 (c.
-24) was an Act of the Parliament of the United Kingdom governing elections to the European Parliament.
+24) was an act of the Parliament of the United Kingdom governing elections to the European Parliament.

+The act consolidated the law in relation to elections to the European Parliament.

-The Act divided the United Kingdom into various regions to which were allocated a number of seats.
+The act divided the United Kingdom into various regions to which were allocated a number of seats.
 England was divided into nine regions with a total of 71 seats.
 Scotland, Wales and Northern Ireland each constituted a single region, with 8, 5 and 3 seats respectively.
 For the first time the Act allowed the participation of Gibraltar, which was placed within the South West England region for the purpose of the elections.

-The Act was repealed by the European Union (Withdrawal) Act 2018 on 31 January 2020, and the 2019 European Parliament election was the last to be held under the former legislation.
+The act was repealed by the European Union (Withdrawal) Act 2018 on 31 January 2020, and the 2019 European Parliament election was the last to be held under the former legislation.

+Provisions

+Repealed enactments

+Section 16 of the act repealed 8 enactments and revoked 2 instruments, listed in schedule 4 to the act.